There’s a buttery crust. A thick and tangy cream cheese layer. A bunch of spiced, tender apples. And a crunchy oat streusel topping.

-Remove the crust from freezer.
-Place some parchment paper or aluminum foil, slightly bigger than the pan, on top of the crust and fill with dried beans or pie weights.
+Remove the crust from the freezer.
+Place some parchment paper or aluminum foil, slightly bigger than the pan, on top of the crust and press it in lightly.
+Fill with dried beans or pie weights.

-Blind bake the crust 25 minutes.
-Remove the weights and parchment paper and bake for an additional 5 minutes until lightly golden brown.
+Blind bake the crust for 25 minutes.
+Carefully remove the weights and parchment paper (lift the paper – those weights are hot!) , and bake for an additional 5 minutes until lightly golden brown.

 Step 6 – Assemble

 Remove the crust from the oven and let cool for 15 minutes before layering the fillings.

 First, spread the cream cheese layer on the bottom.
 Then, evenly pile the fruit slices on top, discarding any liquid from the fruit.
 Last, top the apples with an even layer of the streusel.